NLeSC/xtas/doc/index.rst

-This is the manual for xtas, a distributed text analysis package based on Celery.
+This is the manual for xtas, a distributed text analysis package based on Celery. xtas provides NLP functionality such as named-entity recognition, parsing, document clustering and topic models, through Python (synchronous/asynchronous) and REST APIs.

-xtas provides NLP functionality such as named-entity recognition, parsing, document clustering and topic models, through Python (synchronous/asynchronous) and REST APIs.
+xtas ties in with Elasticsearch.
-It ties in with Elasticsearch, so you can store enriched documents and query for named entities or other semantic information.
+You can use ES to store documents, then enrich them using xtas The result of xtas analyses can go back into Elasticsearch, so you can easily implement semantic search: queries over named entities, sentiment analysis results, etc.

 .. raw:: html